 Longtime AP Sports Writer Rob Gloster has died at 62

 GLOUCESTER, Mass.
-(AP) — Rob Gloster, a longtime Associated Press Sports Writer who covered 10 Olympics, two soccer World Cups, tennis and golf majors, and other sports and news assignments from more than two dozen countries, has died.
+(AP) — Rob Gloster, a longtime Associated Press Sports Writer who covered 10 Olympics, two soccer World Cups, tennis and golf majors, and other assignments from more than two dozen countries for four different wire services, has died.
 He was 62.

 Gloster's wife, Sharon, said he died Tuesday in a Bay Area hospital from complications of pancreatic cancer.
 Gloster's last assignment for the AP was on Sunday, when he covered a game between the Rays and Giants .